Search the Health Library

 Research Interests: Spasticity management; Aging in spinal cord injury; Musculoskeletal ultrasound

 Dr. Philippines Cabahug is an instructor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.

-Dr. Cabahug earned her M.D. from St. Luke''s College of Medicine in the Philippines in 2000.
-After receiving her medical degree, she completed a postgraduate program in gerontology and geriatrics from the University of Malta in 2004.
-She completed her residency in physical medicine and rehabilitation at Johns Hopkins and served as chief resident from 2011 to 2012.
-She began her clinical fellowship in spinal cord injury medicine at Kennedy Krieger Institute and Johns Hopkins in 2013.
-After completing her fellowship, Dr. Cabahug joined the International Center for Spinal Cord Injury at Kennedy Krieger Institute as a full-time physician.
+Dr. Cabahug completed her residency in physical medicine and rehabilitation at Johns Hopkins and got her clinical fellowship in spinal cord injury medicine at Kennedy Krieger Institute (KKI), where she joined the International Center for Spinal Cord Injury as a full-time physician.

 - B.S., University of the Philippines (Philippines) (1994)

 - M.D., St. Luke's College of Medicine (Philippines) (2000)